vivekragunathan/vivekragunathan.github.io/content/profile/index.md

   * Conceive, Propose, Document, Maintain and Adapt engineering standards and policies for efficient functioning of team and the product.
 The _what_ and _how_ matters, the _why_ gives meaning.
   * Dutifully groom and mentor engineers to build and sustain the best-in-class team. _Be the brain to pick, an ear to listen, and a push in the right direction_.
   * Language agnostic, polyglot, linguist, linguaphile - Scala, C#, Java, Rust, Go, Python, C++, TypeScript.
 Prudent enough to employ the power of the language/technology to solve business problems effectively.
-  * Have extensive experience working in small and large teams practicing Agile software development with XP (eXtreme Programming) and TDD.
+  * Have extensive experience working collaboratively in small and large teams practicing Agile software development.

 **PERSONA**